ashin/webpack-training/readme.md

 `$ npm i --save-dev babel-loader`

-Now we have that, let's add it to our webpack config
+Now we have that, let's add it to our `webpack.config.js`

 ```
 # webpack.config.js